-I was fortunate enough to have the opportunity to sit down with Tayler, a 22-year-old woman living in Vancouver, British Columbia.
+I was fortunate enough to have the opportunity to sit down with Tayler from Vancouver, British Columbia.
 Read below to hear about her experiences with ADHD and dyslexia.

 Adam: Hi, Tayler.
 Thanks so much for taking the time to speak with me, especially on a topic as personal as your disability.

 Tayler: Yeah, no problem.
 I don’t mind.

 Adam: Alright, Tayler.
 How about we start with you telling me a little bit about how you got diagnosed with your disability and what disabilities you have?
 However, please only go into as much detail as you feel comfortable.

 Tayler: Okay, so pretty much I was diagnosed with ADHD and dyslexia when I was 17-years-old.
 I pretty much had been figuring everything out on my own up until that point because I hadn’t had a psychoeducational assessment until that point.
 I remember I was going into university the next year, I had just got accepted into a one-year educational assistant program.

 Adam: Can you tell me a little bit about your experience with ADHD and dyslexia?

 Tayler: In general, learning has been hard.
 Because of my dyslexia, interpreting written information was a struggle.
 In order to understand things, I had to read it multiple times.
 I would do this thing where in order to interpret the context of the sentence, I would understand a certain percentage of the words and then kinda piece them together to make a sentence.